Skip to main content

 🧠 The Science of Emotions and Sleep

-As a result, the night feels fragmented.
+As a result, sleep becomes fragmented.

 🌿 Gentle Ways to Calm a Restless Mind

-Write it down.
+Write it down

-Practice slow breathing.
+Practice slow breathing

 Inhale for four counts, exhale for six.

-Lower stimulation.
+Lower stimulation

-Dim the lights, avoid screens, and choose calming sounds — rain, soft music, or even quiet white noise.
+Dim the lights, step away from screens, and choose calming sounds—rain, soft music, or quiet white noise.
+These cues reduce sensory demand and help the brain move toward the softer edges of the evening.

-Create a bedtime ritual.
+Create a bedtime ritual

 💡 Why Emotional Nights Feel Different in Autumn